The Awakener: Forgotten Oath

 “Since the game does not really provide you with a reason as to why you are in these specific areas, you are just meant to fill in the blanks as to why this asset-friendly arena is where you need to be and these enemies that are given no roots to the plot are necessary to be defeated.”

-The music in the game has been described as mediocre, with some players opting to turn it off entirely in favor of their own background music.
+The music in the game has been widely criticized as mediocre, with some players opting to turn it off entirely in favor of their own playlists.
+Overall, it fails to leave a positive impression on the audience.

 “I'm not gonna lie, the music is mediocre.”